scashcoin/scash_gui_wallet/README.md

-# Worktips lite wallet
+# Scash GUI wallet

 _This is the reference code for lite GUI wallet for the [Worktips](https://egamecash.org) cryptocurrency._

 ## Features

-- CPU miner
+- CPU miner for official scash pool
 - Remote node sync
 - No local blockchain storage
 - Send EGM